 Queenstown certainly has one of the best parks in the country.
 At Queenstown Garden, you will enjoy great views, along with well-maintained tracks and various facilities.

-The reason I recommend this is because Queenstown Garden is also an excellent spot for a family picnic.
+The reason I recommend this is that Queenstown Garden is also an excellent spot for a family picnic.
 Grab some sandwiches and have a picnic snack around here while enjoying the snow-capped mountain in the background.
 There are many walking trails in the Queenstown area which is one of the best free things to do in Queenstown with teenagers.

 After that, you also have the option to have a coffee in the café nearby, which offers the lake view as well!